kptdev/kpt/docs/design-docs/08-package-variant.md

 convenient.
 This allows a single injector to apply to multiple injection points with different GVKs.

-#### Order of Mutation During Creation
+#### Order of Mutations

-Note that the KRM function pipeline defined in the Kptfile runs every time Porch saves the package.
-The package variant controller will save the Draft package after performing all the requested mutations.
-Thus, the Draft package will undergo mutations in this order during creation:
+During creation, the first thing the controller does is clone the upstream package to create the downstream package.

+For update, first note that changes to the downstream PackageRevision can be triggered for several different reasons:

+1. The PackageVariant resource is updated, which could change any of the options for introducing variance, or could also change the upstream package revision referenced.
+1. A new revision of the upstream package has been selected due to a floating tag change, or due to a force retagging of the upstream.
+1. An injected in-cluster object is updated.

+The downstream PackageRevision may have been updated by humans or other automation actors since creation, so we cannot simply recreate the downstream PackageRevision from scratch when one of these changes happens.
+Instead, the controller must maintain the later edits by doing the equivalent of a `kpt pkg update`, in the case of changes to the upstream for any reason.
+Any other changes require reapplication of the PackageVariant functionality.
+With that understanding, we can see that the controller will perform mutations on the downstream package in this order, for both creation and update:

+1. Create (via Clone) or Update (via `kpt pkg update` equivalent)
 1. Package Context Injections
-1. PackageVariant KRM Function Pipeline
+1. Kptfile KRM Function Pipeline Additions/Changes
 1. Config Injection
-1. Kptfile KRM Function Pipeline
+1. Kptfile KRM Function Pipeline Execution

-#### Order of Mutation During Updates

-Updates to the downstream PackageRevision can happen for several different
-reasons:

-1. An injected in-cluster object is updated.
-1. The PackageVariant resource is updated, which could change any of the options for introducing variance, or could also change the upstream package revision referenced.
-1. A new revision of the upstream package has been selected due to a floating tag change, or due to a force retagging of the upstream.

-TODO(johnbelamaric): Figure out and document how the mutation process works in each of these cases.

-#### Open Questions
-- Need to understand how the `kpt pkg update` process works and explain it here in some detail.
-We also need to think about whether we want to do anything special for updates when the PVS, PV, or any injected resource changes.
-- It may be necessary for the package variant controller to annotate the in-package resource with a hash of the in-cluster resource to detect changes, this should be discussed.
+Since the middle three of these just edit resources (including the Kptfile) in the package, their ordering does not matter; they cannot affect one another.
+The execution of the KRM function pipeline depends on the others, but there are no direct dependencies otherwise.

 ### PackageVariantSet API